 Considerations Actions Indicators Will Indigenous Peoples During investee/investment due diligence benefit from the and/or FIP development process: investment and/or FIP?
 Assess if the investment and/or FIP will overlap with lands or territories Will Indigenous Peoples traditionally owned, customarily used or be adversely impacted occupied by Indigenous Peoples.
 Indigenous Peoples Indicator 1: from the investment Assess potential impacts on the local Percentage of indigenous/local and/or FIP? community's food security to ensure communities where FPIC have adherence with requirement 1.1.6 of the been followed and documented How will Indigenous E&S Guidelines.
-People be engaged in Asses if Indigenous Peoples have the Indigenous Peoples Indicator 2: project activities? potential to enjoy benefit (real or Percentage of communities where At sites where FIPs are perceived) from the investment and/or project benefit sharing has been developed, will FIP. agreed upon through the Indigenous Peoples be Assess if the livelihoods of Indigenous Page 162 may be adversely impacted in the appropriate community governance mechanisms and engaged in relevant Peoples may be adversely impacted in the short or long-term by the investment documented community decisions? and/or FIP. documented , If Indigenous Peoples will be adversely affected by an investment/FIP, following the FPIC standards of engagements, specific actions will be needed to be taken to help mitigate any risks and adverse effects.
+People be engaged in Asses if Indigenous Peoples have the Indigenous Peoples Indicator 2: project activities? potential to enjoy benefit (real or Percentage of communities where At sites where FIPs are perceived) from the investment and/or project benefit sharing has been developed, will FIP. agreed upon through the Indigenous Peoples be Assess if the livelihoods of Indigenous appropriate community engaged in relevant Peoples may be adversely impacted in the governance mechanisms and documented community decisions? short or long-term by the investment and/or FIP. documented aliu/oi i ir.
+If Indigenous Peoples will be adversely affected by an investment/FIP, following the FPIC standards of engagements, specific actions will be needed to be taken to help mitigate any risks and adverse effects.

-149 "Fast Facts: Indigenous Peoples in the Philippines."
+&lt;sup>149 "Fast Facts: Indigenous Peoples in the Philippines."
 UNDP in Philippines.
 N.p., n.d.
 Web.
 23 Jan.
 2017.